kode-team/codemirror-colorpicker/README.md

 }
 ```

-## Support short cut (for popup color picker)
+## Support short cuts (for color pickers in popup windows)

-It can open color picker on current cursor.
+This is how to open a color picker at the current cursor location.

 ```javascript
 {